 Set up a meeting with all of your event stakeholders and marketing team.
 Discuss the objectives and the overall “why” of the event.
 Determine how large of an audience you’d like to attract.
 For intimate celebrations and holiday functions, you may have a specific workgroup on one night and another on a different evening if your overall workforce consists of thousands of employees.

 Make sure your audience size will fulfill all of your event goals.

 Create a Venue Shortlist

-The first task item on your to-do list should be reaching out to prospective venues that fit the criteria of your event. (i.e.: you wouldn’t want to host a company gala at a chic wedding venue unless it specifically aligns with your vision and goals.)
+The first task item on your to-do list should be reaching out to prospective venues that fit the criteria of your event. (i.e., you wouldn’t want to host a company gala at a chic wedding venue unless it precisely aligns with your vision and goals.)

 Write down a shortlist of 7-8 ideal venues that offer everything you need and don’t want to outsource.
 If you know you don’t want to work with a catering company, search for an event venue that offers in-house catering services.
-Typically, you’ll save a good chunk of your budget because these venues rely on food and beverage minimums–venue fees are sometimes waived.
+Typically, you’ll save a good chunk of your budget because these venues rely on food and beverage minimums–venue fees could be discounted.